 Laser devices used for aesthetic procedures, such as hair removal, have generally qualified for clearance under 510(k) procedures.
 We received FDA clearance to market our products for the treatment of vascular lesions in June 1999, for hair removal in March 2000, and for permanent hair reduction in January 2001.
 In addition, in June 2002, we received FDA clearance to market our products for the treatment of benign pigmented lesions, for the treatment of pseudofolliculitis barbae, commonly referred to as razor bumps, and for the reduction of red pigmentation in scars.
-In October 2002, we received FDA clearance to market our products for skin rejuvenation.
+In October 2002, we received FDA clearance to market our products for the treatment of wrinkles, which we have utilized to market our products for skin rejuvenation.
 In March 2003, we received FDA clearance to market our pulsed-light handpiece for the treatment of pigmented lesions.